dayanacavalcante/Obesity-Estimate/README.md

 ```
 R² is 0.847, this means that approximately 80% of the behavior of the variable "NObeyesdad" is explained by the variable "Weight".

 With P> | t | very low, the Null Hypothesis is rejected.
 The Null Hypothesis means that there is no correlation between the predicted and predictive variables, that is, for a model to work, it must be false.
-In general, if the "p-value" is less than 0.05, there is a strong relationship between the variables.
+Generally if the "p-value" is less than 0.05, there is a strong relationship between the variables.

 ##### _Performance Metrics_